Flying trade for all types of cattle on offer at Kilrea Mart

-A good entry of 180 calves on Thursday 30th November at Kilrea Mart met with a flying trade for all types on offer.
+A super entry of 265 calves on Thursday 7th December met a flying trade for all types on offer.

 Continental calves required to satisfy demand.